• Loading results...

 • Hepatitis B, which prevents severe liver disease

-You may also need additional vaccinations depending on your age.
+You may also need additional vaccinations depending on your age, lifestyle and job.
 Be sure to write down what vaccines you get, including when and where you received them, and keep this information with your updated medication list.

 Other Ways to Stay Healthy